 PGIM Capital Partners’ Approach

-PGIM Capital Partners (“PCP”) fully leverages PGIM Private Capital’s (“PPC’s”) strong and proprietary middle-market investment capability through our 14-office global network and experience in managing a private capital portfolio of $100.6 billion as of December 31, 2020.
+PGIM Capital Partners (“PCP”) fully leverages PGIM Private Capital’s (“PPC’s”) strong and proprietary middle-market investment capability through our 15-office global network and experience in managing a private capital portfolio of $97.7 billion as of March 31, 2021.
 We have a wide range of deal flow sourced through PGIM Private Capital’s direct prospect calling efforts, strong agent and equity fund relationships, and financing relationships with more than 1,000 companies.
 This global network allows us to capture inefficiencies in the middle market and generate premium returns.

 While the mezzanine product category demands an intensive due diligence process and a significant amount of resources to manage the investment post-close, PPC has a strong track record of investing in subordinated debt and structured equity of middle-market companies since 1995.
 We have generated consistently strong returns on our six mezzanine funds, which have been invested and managed across multiple economic cycles.
 The most recent fund, Prudential Capital Partners Fund VI, raised $2.23 billion in institutional investor commitments and was closed in 2020.